Elder, Health and Disability: Protecting the rights of elders, preserving access to health care and disability benefits

 Elder, Health & Disability Impact Advocacy

-The current priorities for our impact advocacy are guardianship reform, ensuring the rights of isolated nursing home residents, improving access to hospital services and transportation services for people with disabilities and ensuring access to health care services.
+The current priorities for our impact advocacy are home and community based services reform, ensuring the rights of isolated nursing home residents, improving access to hospital services and transportation services for people with disabilities and ensuring access to health care services.

 Read more about the Elder, Health and Disability Unit's impact advocacy.